Continue to site >

 Bitcoin and the Bitcoin blockchain serve as innovative financial instruments within the digital economy, offering multiple use cases.
 However, their adoption has been limited.
 Key applications include:

 1. Decentralized Transactions: Bitcoin facilitates peer-to-peer financial transactions globally without the need for intermediaries, reducing transaction costs and times.
 This feature makes it an attractive option for cross-border transfers and remittances.
+Bitcoin and the Bitcoin Blockchain were designed to be used as an alternative general purpose payment system and while bitcoin may be an attractive option for cross border transfers and remittances, it is presently not widely used as a means of payment.

 2. Store of Value: Due to its limited supply and decentralized nature, Bitcoin is perceived as a digital alternative to traditional stores of value like gold, potentially serving as a hedge against inflation and currency devaluation.